MeesCode/DevBoard/README.md

 <h4>installation:</h4>
 - make sure you have MySQL and node.js installed
-- make a folder called "uploads" in the public directory
 - change the database login credentials in the settings.js file
 - make sure the right port is used, also in the settings.js file